HajarOuagar/HajarOuagar/README.md

 ### Hi there 👋🏻
-I am currently working as a Software Engineer II at [**Elucidata**](https://www.elucidata.io/).
-At Elucidata, I have:
+I have recently graduated from Aston University as a Business Analyst and interned as a Data Analyst.
+At Twigs Naturals, I have:

-- Designed and implemented highly scalable and fault-tolerant data pipelines on AWS, processing over 1 TB of critical data daily, ensuring seamless data flow and analysis.
-- Spearheaded the development and deployment of a suite of interactive dashboards using R Shiny, catering to over 10,000 monthly active users.
-Resulted in a remarkable 25% increase in user engagement and a substantial 37% decrease in support requests.
-- Collaborated with internal teams and international clients to provide expert technical support, enabling them to leverage the full potential of AWS with effective communication and guidance.
-- Demonstrated initiative and leadership by single-handedly creating an internal job submission platform.
-It empowered internal users to submit and manage batch jobs efficiently, streamlining operations and optimizing productivity.
+- Proactive approach to collaborating with financial and sales teams to analyse business requirements and translate technical needs into technical specifications, bridging the gap between business and IT.
+- Designed and built interactive dashboards using Looker Studio for KPIs tracking key business metrics, documented the technical process and presented the findings to technical and non-technical stakeholders.
+- Forecasted demand planning and inventory management to optimise stock levels, resulting in increasing operational efficiency by 15% and enhancing client satisfaction.
+- Collaborated with project managers and prepared reports for stakeholders to meet their business needs and make informed decisions.
+- Taken the initiative to connect Streamline with Google Sheets using REST API with Postman.

 ### Things I'm good at :fire: